Is the Mayr Method healthy?

 Visitors to the VivaMayr clinic receive a personalized eating plan after an initial consultation with their doctors, but everyone’s diet emphasizes alkaline foods (aka less acidic foods) like fresh vegetables, nuts and seeds, and fish.

-A key component of the Mayr Method includes chewing every bite of food between forty to sixty times.
-So food like spelt bread (or other hard gluten-free varieties) is a daily staple intended to help you practice more chewing.
+A key component of the Mayr Method includes chewing every bite of food between 40 to 60 times.
+So food such as spelt bread (or other hard, gluten-free varieties) is a daily staple intended to help you practice more chewing.

 What You Don’t Eat

-The Mayr Method discourages consuming coffee, alcohol, sugar, gluten, and dairy (specifically cow’s milk).
-However, how you eat is equally as important as what you eat in this diet, so behaviors like snacking, eating more later in the day, consuming raw foods after 4pm, drinking with meals, eating too much, or scrolling on your phone during mealtime are also off-limits.
+The Mayr Method discourages consuming: coffee, alcohol, sugar, gluten, and dairy (specifically cow’s milk).
+However, how you eat is equally as important as what you eat in this diet.

 Also, if you’re trying this at home, authors Dr. Harald Stossier and Helena Frith Powell, recommend you start with mild fasting.